-Helen Amanatiadis is a Sydney based emerging artist whose practice encompasses installation, sculpture, painting, textile, electronics and robotics.
+Helen Amanatiadis is a Sydney based artist whose practice encompasses textile, sculpture and installation.
 She holds a Bachelor of Fine Arts (1992), Bachelor of Art Education (1994) and a Master of Art (2016) from UNSW Art & Design.
-She is a current Master of Fine Arts (Research) candidate at UNSW Art & Design on the topic: “Techno (String) Pharmacology – From String Evolution to String Revolution.”
+She is a current Master of Fine Arts (Research) candidate at UNSW Art & Design.

 Her work is held in private collections nationally.